 - This will list out some details about the process that matches the provided “process_name”.
-The second column in the details will be the PID of the process.
+The first column in the details will be the PID of the process.

-Note: The command will (usually) return two matches, but you need to use the PID value for the row which has the exact name of the app.
+Note: The command will (sometimes) return two or more matches, but you need to use the PID value for the row which has the exact name of the app.

-2. In my example, I’m trying to kill “Quip”, so I will use the PID value in the first row, which is “1676”.
+2. In my example, I’m trying to kill “Slack”, so I will use the PID value in the first row, which is “35610”.